Facts about New Zealand fur seal

 The breeding season takes place from mid-November to mid-January.
 During this time, females give birth to their pups and then mate.

-Dominant bulls put on displays of glaring and posturing and fighting with other males just prior to the breeding season to gain territories.
-Fur seals are polygamous breeders; this means that a male may mate with many females in a single breeding season.
+Dominant bulls put on displays of glaring and posturing and fighting with other males just before the breeding season to gain territories.
+Fur seals are polygamous breeders – a male may mate with many females in a single breeding season.

-Females mate six to eight days after the birth of their pup, even before their first foraging trip.
-To ensure that the next pup is born during the warm summer months next year and not while she is still taking care of her current pup, fur seals use a method called delayed implantation.
+Females mate 6-8 days after the birth of their pup, even before their first foraging trip.
+To ensure that the next pup is born during the warm summer months next year, and not while she is still taking care of her current pup, fur seals use a method called delayed implantation.

 Delayed implantation means the egg is fertilised, but does not implant in the uterine wall for another 3 months.
 Gestation is therefore about 9 months, even though the female is mated 12 months before she gives birth.